sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-Dissecting_Hierarchial_RL.md

 If the subgoal is exclusively pointmass position, then the lower level should learn extremely quickly as this is an easy task.
 However, this has the disadvantage that the lower level is not considering the intended position of the block as it acts.
 By including block position in the subgoal, you avoid this issue but make the lower level's task significantly more complex.

-I found that a subgoal consisting exclusively of the pointmass gave benefits to hierarchy, while a full state subgoal (or a subgoal including only the block position and not the mass positioin) was nearly as difficult as solving the task non-hierarchially and did not give any benefit.
+I found that a subgoal consisting exclusively of the pointmass gave benefits to hierarchy, while a full state subgoal (or a subgoal including only the block position and not the mass positioin) was worse than solving the task non-hierarchially.
+In fact, the full state subgoal on the left was trained using the relay learning method later - where it is the best performer.

 ![alt text](https://sholtodouglas.github.io/images/hierarchial/workingcomparison.gif "Hierarchy vs Single Layer")